Visit Bwindi Impenetrable Forest – 10 – Top Things to Do and See

 Bwindi Impenetrable Forest is a rainforest that can rain any time of the year.
-Most rainfall is during the night or early in the morning, and the sun does come out on most days.
+Most rainfall is at night or early in the morning, and the sun does come out most days.

 Gorilla Trekking takes place rain or shine.
 There are never cancellations due to inclement weather in the area.

 Bwindi Forest is more excellent than most other parks in Uganda due to its elevation.
 You might want to wear a sweater in the evening or early morning.
 Read more here.